grafana/grafana/docs/sources/enterprise/access-control/roles.md

 A role can be either _global_ or _organization local_. _Global_ roles are not mapped to any specific organization and can be reused across multiple organizations, whereas _organization local_ roles are only available for that specific organization.

-## Predefined roles
+## Fixed roles

-Predefined roles provide convenience and guarantee of consistent behaviour by combining relevant [permissions]({{< relref "./permissions.md" >}}) together.
-Predefined roles are created and updated by the Grafana, during the startup.
+Fixed roles provide convenience and guarantee of consistent behaviour by combining relevant [permissions]({{< relref "./permissions.md" >}}) together.
+Fixed roles are created and updated by Grafana during startup.
-There are few basic rules for predefined roles:
+There are few basic rules for fixed roles:

-- All predefined roles are _global_ by default
+- All fixed roles are _global_.
-- All predefined roles have a `fixed:` prefix.
+- All fixed roles have a `fixed:` prefix.
-- You can’t change or delete a predefined role.
+- You can’t change or delete a fixed role.

 Role name | Permissions | Description
 --- | --- | ---